AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 NST: If the attacker is withholding then there are two races: one on $C_1$ and one on $C_2$. to secretly do a doublespend then the attacker must win both races and publish both chain-segments simultaneously, causing a simultaneous reorg on both chains.

-\todo[inline]{finish this section}
+\todo{finish this section}

-\todo[inline]{what are the dynamics of winning one race but not both? say they won $C_1$, they'd publish both but then someone else building on $C_1$ would add all the real headers from $C_2$ that don't include the reflections, which *after the fact* would diminish the chain-weight of $C_1$, but then with new $C_2$ blocks would reflect the new $C_1$ chain-segment.
+\todo{what are the dynamics of winning one race but not both? say they won $C_1$, they'd publish both but then someone else building on $C_1$ would add all the real headers from $C_2$ that don't include the reflections, which *after the fact* would diminish the chain-weight of $C_1$, but then with new $C_2$ blocks would reflect the new $C_1$ chain-segment.
 Todo: how does this interact with block-weighting calculation? need to do some simulations I think.
 Also todo: should miners like take into account new reflected work in their draft blocks? if so does that mean they'd still favor the old (honest) chain segment? probs need to formalize the chain-weighting alg so that it can be analyzed easily}

 NTS: for cases where multiple races need to be won, the probability of success will be like